protolambda/mergemock/README.md

 #### [`engine_forkchoiceUpdated`][engine_forkchoiceUpdated]

 * Essentially a no-op.
-* Question: what happens if this is called to finalize a block that is already the ancestor of a finalized block?
+* TODO: what should the mock do if this is called to finalize a block that is already the ancestor of a finalized block?

 #### Ideas for CLI args to improve mocking